Welcome to today's edition of the Rush 24-7 podcast.

 And it goes on.

-Iraq, Somalia, Yemen, Middle Eastern countries for certain, Philippines, Thailand, Syria, Canada, Egypt.
+Iraq, Somalia, Yemen, Middle Eastern countries for certain.

 It's an astounding list.

-And when you juxtapose this with the New York Times piece, who will become a terrorist research yields few clues.
+And when you juxtapose this with the New York Times piece, who will become a terrorist research yields few clues?

 I mean, it's stunning.

-Okay, on to some other uh matter.
+Okay, on to some other matter.

 We don't do topics here.

-We don't do causes, we don't do guests, we just do the news of the day related to how I can use it to inform people what I believe and what I believe to be right, and I believe it liberalism and all of its offshoots.
+We just do the news of the day related to how I can use it to inform people what I believe and what I believe to be right.

-Communism, socialism, you name it, uh fascism, yes, fascism is on the left with us in the circle.
+Fascism, yes, fascism is on the left with us in the circle.

-It's uh it's not a straight line, of course.
+It's not a straight line, of course.

-Uh all of these things are the most destructive forces under the banner of liberalism.
+All of these things are the most destructive forces under the banner of liberalism.

 I'll give you an example.